 Asbestos Reporting in US Products Will Resume After Recent EPA Settlement

-A settlement between the Environmental Protection Agency (EPA) and a joint coalition of ten states (lead by California), the Asbestos Disease Awareness Organization, and several other public health and research organizations will require the organization to resume asbestos reporting.
+Following a settlement between the Environmental Protection Agency (EPA) and a joint coalition of ten states (led by California), the Asbestos Disease Awareness Organization and several other public health and research organizations will require the organizations to resume commercial asbestos reporting.

 With the settlement, the EPA seeks to end a lawsuit questioning the federal agency’s ability to track and analyze public health risks.
 Now, the EPA will collect data from the companies that handle asbestos.
 The asbestos information will include:

 - Imported amounts and in what form (i.e., raw or processed)

 - Which products contain asbestos

 President and co-founder of the Asbestos Disease Awareness Organization (ADAO), Linda Reinstein, praised the EPA for the move after.

 “This is a huge win for public health.
 The lack of reporting on asbestos has been a gaping hole in EPA’s efforts to protect Americans from exposure to this lethal carcinogen.
 We’ve always said that we can’t protect Americans from asbestos if we don’t know where it is.”

 In the 1970s, the public became aware of the growing problem of work-related cancers from asbestos exposure.
 Consequently, regulatory agencies started limiting how asbestos could be mixed into products.
 Likewise, many manufacturers phased out most uses of the toxic mineral.

 However, asbestos has never been fully banned in the U.S. Several attempts to outlaw its use failed and ended in regulations that partially banned specific applications and new uses.
 Initially, a 1989 ban was overturned in 1991.
 Then, in 2017, for instance, the EPA freed companies from reporting asbestos in their products because it was a “naturally occurring chemical substance.”